 Rosen is also professor at The George Washington University Law School and a contributing editor of The Atlantic.
 He is a highly regarded journalist whose essays and commentaries have appeared in the New York Times Magazine, on National Public Radio, in the New Republic, where he was the legal affairs editor, and The New Yorker, where he was a staff writer.
 The Chicago Tribune named him one of the 10 best magazine journalists in America and a reviewer for the Los Angeles Times called him “the nation’s most widely read and influential legal commentator.”

-Rosen is the author of five books, including Louis Brandeis: American Prophet; The Supreme Court: The Personalities and Rivalries that Defined America; The Most Democratic Branch: How the Courts Serve America; The Naked Crowd: Reclaiming Security and Freedom in an Anxious Age; and The Unwanted Gaze: The Destruction of Privacy in America.
-He is co-editor, along with Lawfare’s Benjamin Wittes, of Constitution 3.0: Freedom and Technological Change.
+Rosen is the author of six books including, most recently, a biography of William Howard Taft, published as part of the American Presidents Series.
+His other books include Louis D. Brandeis: American Prophet; The Supreme Court: The Personalities and Rivalries that Defined America; The Most Democratic Branch: How the Courts Serve America; The Naked Crowd: Reclaiming Security and Freedom in an Anxious Age; and The Unwanted Gaze: The Destruction of Privacy in America.
+He is co-editor of Constitution 3.0: Freedom and Technological Change.

 Rosen is a graduate of Harvard College; Oxford University, where he was a Marshall Scholar; and Yale Law School.